 - Group Project commissioned by a major strategic organisation

 - Other learning opportunities individually selected by the Fellow in discussion with the Clore Leadership team, such as courses and conferences

-- Three-month placement in a UK organisation very different from the Fellow’s usual working environment, taking place between January and July 2015
+- Three-month placement in a cultural organisation very different from the Fellow’s usual working environment and usually in the UK, taking place between January and July 2016

-- The option of submitting a proposal for a three-month research project, supervised by a Higher Education Institute based in the UK, which the Fellow would undertake after he/she has completed the rest of the fellowship programme and which would be funded by the Arts and Humanities Research Council
+- The option of submitting a proposal for a three-month research project, supervised by a Higher Education Institute based in the UK, which the Fellow would undertake after he/she has completed the rest of the Fellowship Programme and which may be funded by the Arts and Humanities Research Council

 - Opportunities to remain engaged with the Programme on completion of the Fellowship, through events, 'Clore Plus', online networks and discussion

 The programme blends real-life examples with practical skills and tools.

 You will be expected to challenge and stretch yourself.
 Peer learning is a key element of the programme.
 It is not a taught course and there are no exams or qualifications.
 Instead you will learn from experience, your own and others, by sharing and reflecting and by putting your new-found skills into practice through workshops, a secondment and collaborative enquiry.